-8. Related work
+8. Related Work

-Multiple pervasive computing environments support context-sensitive access control to confidential information [1,2,4,5].
-Al-Muhtadi et al. [1], Chen et al. [2], and Gandon and Sadeh [4] each employ centralized rule engines for running access control.
+Multiple pervasive computing environments support context-sensitive access control to confidential information [1, 4, 8, 13].
+Al-Muhtadi et al. [1], Chen et al. [4], and Gandon and Sadeh [8] each employ centralized rule engines for running access control.
 None of them discusses whether and how they address information leaks caused by constraints.
-Minami and Kotz [5] present an access-control architecture where services resolve constraints.
+Minami and Kotz [13] present an accesscontrol architecture where services resolve constraints.
 Access rights are publicly available in their architecture.
 To be able to ensure satisfaction of constraints, the primary service needs to have access rights to the constraint information listed in the client's access right to the primary information.
 The authors assume that those access rights are never constrained.
 This limitation avoids information leaks where the client exploits publicly available access rights to derive confidential knowledge about constraint information in the service's access rights.

-Covington et al. [3,16], Neumann and Strembeck [17], and Bacon et al. [18] add context awareness to role-based access control.
+Covington et al. [5, 6], Neumann and Strembeck [15], and Bacon et al. [2] add context awareness to role-based access control.
+The first two approaches make the assignment of a permission to a role conditional on the current context; the third one conditions role activations on the current context.
 None of the approaches considers information leaks caused by context-sensitive constraints.

 Classic access-control models, such as mandatory access control, discretionary access control, or role-based access control, have no or very limited support for context-sensitive access rights to information.
-This limitation has been addressed in newer models, such as UCON{ABC} [19] or GAA API [17].
-Both models support context-sensitive constraints, but the authors do not discuss information leaks caused by context-sensitive constraints.
+This limitation has been addressed in newer models, such as UCON{ABC} [16] or GAA API [15].
+Both models support context-sensitive constraints, but there is no discussion of how information leaks caused by context-sensitive constraints are avoided.

-McDaniel [20] discusses various evaluation issues for constraints in a distributed environment, lists desired security properties (e.g., non-repudiation), and reviews different implementation approaches.
+McDaniel [12] discusses various evaluation issues for constraints in a distributed environment, lists desired security properties (e.g., non-repudiation), and reviews different implementation approaches.
 He does not discuss information leaks caused by constraints.